 Welcome

-Open Space presents SHEEN.
+Open Space presents SUMMER SOUP

 On behalf of my cofounders, Maeve Dougal and Franco Nieto, and all of us at Open Space, thank you for being part of our blossoming community- we love dancing with you!